abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 | ![](../images/custom-code-repository-interface-new-method.png) | ![](../images/custom-code-repository-new-method.png) |
 | _defining a new method in the `IBookRepository` interface_ |  _implementing the method in the `EfCoreBookRepository` class_  |

-> **Note**: Custom code support is not limited to domain layer components (entities, repository interfaces and managers), all of the things that explained in this section is also applicable for application services, DTOs, controllers and so on...
+> **Note**: Custom code support is not limited to domain layer components (entities, repository interfaces, and managers), all of the things that are explained in this section are also applicable to application services, DTOs, controllers, and so on...

 ## UI Side Customizations